HPTN MODELLING CENTRE

 Our recent collaboration with UNAIDS

-Measuring HIV Acquisitions Among Partners of Key Populations: Estimates From HIV Transmission Dynamic Models
+- Our publication: Measuring HIV Acquisitions Among Partners of Key Populations: Estimates From HIV Transmission Dynamic Models

 As a result of our analysis in this paper (and another collaborative study that derived estimates of fractions of new HIV infections occurring among key populations), the UNAIDS has refined their methodology underpinning their annual estimates of the fraction of HIV infections acquired by partners of key populations.